 So, my advise is to buy yourself a quality thermometer probe and use it for all your cooking.
 I simply couldn’t cook without one.

 There are so many thermometers out there but personally my favourites are from ETI, they supply thermometers to chefs and the catering industry, so quality is assured.
-Prices range from £20 to over £100+ but for a great entry level thermometer I recommend the Thermapen (see above photo) – it’s also great for reading air temperature as you can see in the photo from a very hot day in 2014!
+Prices range from £20 to over £100+ but for a great entry level thermometer I recommend the Thermapen (see above photo) – it’s also great for reading air temperature as you can see in the photo from a very hot day!

 There are so many temperature cooking charts out there but this one, again from ETI, works for me: